 Keep Operational and Functional Areas Off-Limits

 Storage rooms, boiler rooms, telephone and utility closets, and other potential hiding places should be locked or off-limits to visitors.
 These areas can be great for criminals to hide contraband or themselves in preparation for an attack.
-Operational facilities can also be sabotaged to set off sprinklers, phone lines or disable phone lines.
+Operational facilities can also be sabotaged to set off sprinklers, phone lines, or disabled phone lines.

 Invest in a Workplace Security System

 Door alarms can help prevent unauthorized use of emergency door exits or motion detectors to protect equipment and products from theft.
-Video surveillance can include digital video monitoring, coding, storage and data analysis.
+Video surveillance can include digital video monitoring, coding, storage, and data analytics.

 Emergency Action Plan